phizaz/packet-forwarder/README.md

 Now, you want to connect to your home server from inside you use `<local_ip>:22` but when you are outside you use `<real_ip>:2022`.
 This causes inconveniences.

 This **Packet Forwarder** will unify this to `localhost:<port_of_your_choice>`.
-You give it a list of hosts and ips to which you want to forwar, it will forward to the "first" reachable host.
+You give it a list of hosts and ips to which you want to forward, it will forward to the "first" reachable host.

 So, when you are inside the `<local_ip>:22` is reachable then it will forward to this.
 But, on the other hand, when you are outside `<local_ip>:22` is not reachable anymore then it will forward to `<real_ip>:2022` automatically instead.